Daily Fat Intake Calculator

 Can a fat intake calculator help with weight loss?

-What is the limit for saturated fat per day?
+What is the recommended limit for saturated fat per day?

-According to the Dietary Guidelines for Americans and the AHA, saturated fat should be limited to less than 10% of your total daily calorie intake.
-If you consume 2,000 calories, that means no more than 200 calories should come from saturated fat, which is roughly 22 grams.
-Our calculator automatically provides this "saturated cap" to help you reduce the risk of high LDL cholesterol.
+According to the AHA (American Heart Association), saturated fat should be limited to less than 10% (or even 6% for those with high cholesterol) of total daily calories.
+For a 2,000-calorie intake, this means no more than 22 grams of saturated fat.
+Our calculator automatically provides this "saturated cap" to help mitigate risks of LDL cholesterol elevation.

-Is there a difference between "good" and "bad" fats in the calculator?
+Is there a difference between "good" and "bad" fats in the results?

 How do I calculate calories from fat manually?